syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationPackage/GroupBar/GroupView-as-Child-Control.md

 title: GroupView as Child Control
 description: GroupView as Child Control
 platform: windowsforms
-control: Navigation Package
+control: GroupBar
 documentation: ug
 ---
-## GroupView as Child Control
+# GroupView as Child Control

 GroupView control can be added as a Child control to the GroupBar Item by dragging-and-dropping the control onto the GroupBar's client region and adding GroupView Items using the GroupView Item Collection Editor.

 {% highlight C# %}